How I Decided on Minneapolis for Travel:

 Wandering the Walls of Minneapolis

-When Leif left my charming company to go work on his juggling memoir (yes, I said “juggling memoir,” and that’s an affiliate link if you want to buy it), my soul and soles drew me downtown again to gape at how different each Skyway bridge manifested itself.
+When Leif left my charming company to go work on (affiliate link) his juggling memoir (yes, I said “juggling memoir“), my soul and soles drew me downtown again to gape at how different each Skyway bridge manifested itself.

 Curves and Angles of Glass Architecture

 The shapes of Minneapolis’s structures shocked me — and shock was what I was seeking in this random solo trip.
 We all search for different things in travel, but for me the aim is to jar my brain into remembering that lines and life don’t always look as they do in my Boston existence.

 Appreciate, for a moment, the juxtaposition below.
 First, there’s a swoop of a triangle kissing another triangle.
 Then there are undulating double curve waves of buildings — backed by a skyscraper with a crown.
 To the far right there is the Lego-like stack of glass and metal balconies balanced high up.
 (You know I love me some decorative glass.)
 A visual delight of silver and blue!

 How Would those Buildings Taste?